The coal plant would be about 20km from Lamu town - a Unesco world heritage site. Shutterstock/Jen Watson

 The court case highlighted that the environmental challenges listed above were not adequately covered by the Environmental Impact Assessment.
 These include:

-Detailed insights into how much pollution from coal, dust and ash the plant would produce, and how this would affect people, plants, animals and marine life;
+- Detailed insights into how much pollution from coal, dust and ash the plant would produce, and how this would affect people, plants, animals and marine life;

-How much and in what directions pollution would be spread by wind and water currents;
+- How much and in what directions pollution would be spread by wind and water currents;

-The impact of a changing climate, like rising sea levels, on the plant and the coal residue that it will leave behind;
+- The impact of a changing climate, like rising sea levels, on the plant and the coal residue that it will leave behind;

-sufficient and credible mitigation actions for all these impacts.
+- sufficient and credible mitigation actions for all these impacts.

 The court’s decision shines a light on these deficiencies and calls into question the fundamental role played by the environmental authority.
 It’s job is to review and maintain quality control over assessments.
 It clearly didn’t do that in this case.
 This mirrors an earlier case in which a High Court decision

 For now, the court order has given the project proponents a clear directive to do a new environmental impact assessment if they want to go ahead with the plant.
 It could take a year or two to complete for a project of this scale.
 Many Lamu residents and environmental groups hope that the project will be shelved.
 Even if that doesn’t happen, at least a signal has been sent that future Environmental Impact Assessments must meet necessary standards, and will face critical scrutiny to ensure they do.